Richard Linklater

 Richard Linklater (/ˈlɪnkleɪtər/; born July 30, 1960) is an American filmmaker.
-He is known for making films that deal thematically with suburban culture and the effects of the passage of time.
-In 2015, Linklater was included on the annual Time 100 list of the most influential people in the world.
+He is known for making films which deal thematically with suburban culture and the effects of the passage of time.
+His accolades include a Golden Globe Award, a Silver Bear, a César Award, and five Academy Award nominations.

 His films include the comedies Slacker (1990) and Dazed and Confused (1993); the romance films Before trilogy (1995–2013); the music-themed comedy School of Rock (2003); the adult animated films Waking Life (2001), A Scanner Darkly (2006), and Apollo 10½: A Space Age Childhood (2022); the coming-of-age drama Boyhood (2014); the comedy film Everybody Wants Some!!
 (2016); the action romantic comedy Hit Man (2023); and the biographical films Blue Moon (2025) and Nouvelle Vague (2025).

 Many of Linklater's films are noted for their loosely structured narratives.
 The Before trilogy and Boyhood both feature the same actors filmed over an extended period of years.
-He has received five Academy Award nominations and won the Silver Bear for Best Director for Before Sunrise.
-He also won a Golden Globe Award for directing Boyhood.
+In 2015, Linklater was named to the annual Time 100 list of the most influential people in the world.
+Slacker and Before Sunrise have been inducted into the National Film Registry.

 Early life

-Linklater was born in Houston, Texas.
-He attended Huntsville High School in Huntsville, Texas, during grades 9–11, where he played football for Joe Clements as a backup quarterback for the #1 ranked team in the state.
+Linklater was born in Houston.
+He attended Huntsville High School in Huntsville, Texas, during grades 9–11, where he played football coached by Joe Clements as a backup quarterback for the #1 ranked team in the state.
 For his senior year, he moved to Bellaire High School in Bellaire, Texas, because he was better at baseball than football and Bellaire had a better baseball coach.
 As a teen he won a Scholastic Art and Writing Award.

-Linklater studied at Sam Houston State University (where he also played baseball), until dropping out to work on an offshore oil rig in the Gulf of Mexico.
+Linklater studied at Sam Houston State University in Huntsville, Texas (where he also played baseball), until dropping out to work on an offshore oil rig in the Gulf of Mexico.
 He frequently read novels on the rig, and upon returning to land, developed a love of film through repeated visits to a repertory cinema in Houston.
-At this point, Linklater realized he wanted to be a filmmaker.
-He used his savings to buy a Super-8 camera, a projector, and editing equipment, and moved to Austin, Texas.
+At that point, he realized he wanted to be a filmmaker.
+He used his savings to buy a Super-8 camera, a projector, and editing equipment, and moved to Austin.